Ishvara Pranidhana: Mysticism as non-political Zone

 Breaking up with isolation?

-A power-obsessed person tends to try to break out of his loneliness by ‘expanding the sphere of the self‘.
-Mostly it is the wish to dominate and control that characterizes the ‘power’, sought by the ego.
-The mystic, on the other hand, wants to experience this boundless continuum, this openness of being.
+A power-obsessed person tends to try to break out of his loneliness by expanding the sphere of the self.
+Mostly it is the wish to dominate and control that characterizes the power, sought by the ego.
+Mystics, on the other hand, want to experience this boundless continuum, this openness of being.
 The narrow perspective of self-centredness opens through the mystical attitude to a perspective characterized by compassion for all living beings.
 However, this boundless connection with the infinitive is not powerless at all.
 On the contrary, it is connecting with the source of all possibilities and Siddhis, the source of intuition and inspiration: with Brahman.

 The soul’s desire to grow